Lameness & The Lameness Exam: What Horse Owners Should Know

 • BREEDING: Understanding basic equine form and function allows breeders to select horses that are of superior conformation and thus less likely to become lame.

-ORIGINS OF LAMENESSWHE ADR 7
+ORIGINS OF LAMENESS

 Lameness usually results from pain in an anatomic location within a limb, but can also result from mechanical restrictions on limb movement without pain.
 Visible gait deficits indistinguishable from painful conditions can result from a mechanical impediment to a horse’s movement.
 The classic example of this is fibrotic myopathy – scar tissue resulting from a tear of the hamstring muscle in the hindquarters.
 The scar shortens the hamstring muscle unit, and causes a characteristically abnormal gait, irrespective of pain.